Get CMP Credit

-Each Northstar webcast is equivalent to one CMP credit hour.
-To register for live and on-demand webcasts, click here
+is equivalent to one CMP credit hour, so register for our live and on-demand webcasts today.

-In the best of times, continuing education is a smart career move.
-Right now, it's also an ideal way to spend downtime, and many organizations are making it easier than ever to obtain an industry certification.
-The EIC, for example, has added new remote proctoring and year-round testing options for its Certified Meeting Professional and Certified Meeting Professional-Healthcare programs.
+Continuing education always is a smart career move, and many organizations are making it easier than ever to obtain an industry certification.
+The Events Industry Council, for example, has added new remote proctoring and year-round testing options for its Certified Meeting Professional and Certified Meeting Professional-Healthcare programs.

-For newcomers and seasoned planners alike, taking the initiative to enhance your skills can serve as stepping stones to career advancement, a new job or a higher salary.
+For newcomers and seasoned planners alike, taking the initiative to enhance your skills can serve as a stepping stone to career advancement, a new job or a higher salary.
 In fact, planners who hold one of the leading industry certifications earn, on average, $12,000 more than their uncertified counterparts, reveals M&C's 2020 Salary Survey.
+Now that gatherings are coming back (Northstar's latest PULSE Survey shows 82 percent of event professionals polled expect to hold an in-person meeting this year), competition for industry jobs is going to be fierce and evidence that you've completed a course can give you an edge.

 "There is often little time for professionals in our industry to take a deep dive into future-proofing their careers," says Nancy Snowden, manager of curriculum and instructional design at Meeting Professionals International, which administers the Certificate in Meeting Management.
-"As we move to a lifestyle of staying, working and living from home, educational offerings like the CMM provide the chance to tap into your professional development goals, connect with like-minded professionals and engage with world-class educators."
+"Educational offerings like the CMM provide the chance to tap into your professional development goals, connect with like-minded professionals and engage with world-class educators."

 Coming out on the other side of today's restricted environment with a certification is a smart way to demonstrate your value to employers or clients, adds Snowden.